 If you were hoping for a quick cash out, you won’t find it here.
 Rakuten doesn’t offer on demand payments and will only pay you out the rewards you’ve earned once per quarter on the 15th of May, August, November, and February.

 This one might be a no brainer, but it’s worth mentioning.
 If you cancel, return, or exchange a purchase you’ve earned rewards on, Rakuten will void the rewards and you might not qualify for the same deals on your exchange or repurchase.

 Who is Rakuten For?

 If you already do any shopping online and you aren’t using Rakuten, you are missing out.
-But if you’re like most people and regularly order from Amazon and other online retailers, Rakuten is an absolute must.
+But if you’re like most people and regularly order from Walmart and other online retailers, Rakuten is an absolute must.
 It costs nothing and is incredibly easy to get started with, and you could be earning as much as 40% back on all your purchases, not including additional deals and promotions.
 If you make a purchase even once a week, the savings are significant.

 Who is Rakuten Not For?

 As we have already touched on, you don’t have control over your Rakuten payments, so if you aren’t prepared to wait for the quarter to end to collect your money, Rakuten probably isn’t for you.